Vector Magnetometry Using Shallow Implanted NV Centers in Diamond with Waveguide-Assisted Dipole Excitation and Readout: Summary

 \section{Summary}

 In this study, we explore integrating shallow-implanted NV centers in diamond with laser-written waveguides, aiming to enhance the performance and scalability of quantum sensing devices.
-Our approach leverages the control over light propagation paths provided by femtosecond laser-written waveguides to facilitate excitation and fluorescence detection from an ensemble of NV centers within an area of about $\SI{456}{\mu m ^2}$.
+Our approach leverages the control over light propagation paths provided by femtosecond laser-written waveguides to facilitate excitation and fluorescence detection from an ensemble of NV centers located 8-12 nm below the diamond surface, enable sensing of bio-samples positioned in close proximity to the diamond within an area of about $\SI{456}{\mu m ^2}$.
 We first characterized the NV centers using a home-built confocal microscope, evaluating their magnetic field sensitivity and coherence properties through CW-ODMR and pulsed measurements.
 We further investigated the performance of waveguide-assisted ODMR.
 Exciting NV centers through the waveguides resulted in larger mode volumes and higher excitation power requirements, resulting in sensitivity values ranging from 79 to $\SI{370}{\mathrm{nT}/\sqrt{\mathrm{Hz}}}$ depending on waveguide losses and NV coupling efficiency.
+However, sensitivities in the picotesla to the femtotesla range have been demonstrated in bulk diamonds using techniques like confocal microscopy and widefield imaging~\cite{PhysRevApplied.22.044069, PhysRevX.5.041001}.
+These results highlight potential pathways for further advancements in NV-center creation and ODMR detection strategies.
+For instance, lock-in detection or pulsed-microwave sequences could significantly enhance sensitivity in future implementations~\cite{RevModPhys.92.015004}.
 We applied an external DC current to validate the sensing capabilities and observed the resonance shift in the ODMR spectrum.
 The magnetic field generated by the current was mapped using three different NV crystallographic orientations, allowing for a comprehensive reconstruction of the B-field vector in both the crystal and lab frames.
 This mapping utilized the distinct polarization axes of the waveguides and NV centers, enabling precise B-field vector determination.
+The demonstrated DC magnetic field detection and vector reconstruction serve as a proof of principle for future applications, such as mapping complex magnetic fields like those generated by neuronal action potentials~\cite{barry_optical_2016}.

 Our findings demonstrate the potential of integrating shallow-implanted NV centers with laser-written waveguides for advanced quantum sensing applications.
 In particular, we focused on reconstructing the magnetic field vector using a single waveguide sensing task.
 This reconstruction is performed with respect to the waveguide sidewall aligned with the polarization axis of the waveguides, which is distinct from the intrinsic NV orientations, a property that can be accessed visually from the sample.
 This approach paves the way for developing scalable, efficient, and easy-to-use quantum sensing devices.
 This work underlines the promising synergy between NV center technology and femtosecond laser fabrication, contributing to the ongoing advancement in quantum information processing and sensing technologies.